wardle/concierge/README.md

 Proxy settings are managed manually.

+There are three options.

-You could add proxy settings to deps.edn for an application using this library.
+1. You could add proxy settings to deps.edn for an application using this library.

 For example: